loxilb-io/loxilbdocs/docs/aws-multi-az.md

 LoxiLB instances require permission to access the AWS EC2 API to associate ElasticIPs and create secondary interfaces and subnets.

-We will create a role with the following IAM policy for LoxiLB EC2 instances.
+We will create a role with the following IAM policy for LoxiLB EC2 instances in AWS ```IAM->Policies->Create policy``` dashboard , select JSON mode and paste the following:

 ```
 {